eazow/knowledge-hierarchy/english/new-concept-english/3/Lesson_22_By_heart.md

 It was simply a blank sheet of paper.

-The gaoler looked on eagerly, anxious to see if his fellow-actor had at last learnt his lines.
+The gaoler looked on eagerly, anxious to see if his fellow actor had at last learnt his lines.

 The noble stared at the blank sheet of paper for a few seconds.